danielb2/slack-standup/README.md

 ## Release log
 ### Version 3.0.0
-- dropped supprot for JSON
+- dropped support for JSON
 - swiched over to using slacks web-api
 - removed emdash at start of lines to be something special
 - use `1.` markdown syntax now for numbered lists